klamping/vrt-email-course/manuscript/day-4.md

 So far though, our tests haven't done much.
 We've simply loaded our page, checked a title, and taken a few screenshots.
 What about our dropdown menus?
 What about form fields?
 Certainly we can test those things as well!

-Not only that, we can then take another set of screenshots after those actions are completed for a second round of visual tests, capture the dynamic aspects of your site.
+Not only that, we can then take another set of screenshots after those actions are completed for a second round of visual tests, capturing the dynamic aspects of your site.

 Here's what our tests for the main navigation on our page could look like:

 1. Load the page
 2. Screenshot the main nav (default state)
-3. Open the main nav dropdown
+3. Open the main nav
 2. Screenshot the main nav (open state)
 3. Click a main nav link
 4. New page loads automatically
 5. Screenshot the main nav (active state)

-We've already covered steps 1 and 2, so let's get started with the rest.
+We've already covered steps 1 and 2, so let's look at the remaining steps.

 ## Clicking around